robinboncoeur/ArtAndAGI/docs/Emily/MetaphorWriting.md

 ---

-## 🌿 The rule you’re now brushing against

-> Once the reader feels it, stop.
+🌿 The rule you’re now brushing against: once the reader feels it, stop.
 Anything added after that risks:

 * dilution
 * or a shift into “writing” rather than “experience”